Who We Are

 My advice to any young students interested in science fairs, and in science in general, is to never give up.
 Science is based upon trial and error.
 For me, I had to compete in many science fairs until I reached the national level, and finally, Broadcom MASTERS International.
 If I had given up in the beginning, none of this would have happened.
 For those going to Broadcom MASTERS International, be very attentive while you are there because it is actually a great opportunity to learn practical things from some of the world's top scientists, try to meet as many other delegates as you can because you will learn a lot about what it is like to grow up in other countries, and remember to have lots of FUN!

-The 2013 Broadcom MASTERS International will be held May 12-17 in Phoenix, Arizona in conjunction with the Intel ISEF.
+The 2013 Broadcom MASTERS International will be held May 12-17 in Phoenix, Arizona in conjunction with Intel ISEF 2013.